We've been featured in:

 How Could Paramedics Be Negligent?

-As part of the eligibility criteria, you must have suffered avoidable harm to make a paramedic negligence claim.
+As part of the eligibility criteria, you must have experienced avoidable suffering in order to make a paramedic negligence claim.
 Below, we discuss the types of errors paramedics could make that may cause you harm.

-- A paramedic may provide you with the wrong medication, making you sick and worsening your condition
+• A paramedic may provide you with the wrong medication, causing you harm and worsening your condition

-- You could experience a delay in treatment when a paramedic fails to spot your stroke symptoms due to a medical misdiagnosis, leading to brain damage
+• You could experience a delay in treatment when a paramedic fails to spot your stroke symptoms due to a medical misdiagnosis, resulting in brain damage

-- Whilst receiving medical attention, a paramedic could mishandle you, leading to you suffering an injury
+• Whilst receiving medical attention, a paramedic could mishandle you, leading to you suffering physical trauma

-The above list is not exhaustive, so contact our advisors now to discover if the treatment you received from a negligent paramedic qualifies you to make a paramedic negligence claim.
-They will provide a free case assessment to uncover the validity of your case.
+The above list is not exhaustive, so contact our advisors now to discover if the treatment you received qualifies you to make a paramedic negligence claim.
+They will provide a free case assessment to assess the validity of your case.

 How Can I Prove Paramedic Negligence?